• Skip to primary navigation

 Make the crust

 • In a bowl, mix the flour with the sugar and salt.
-Using a food processor or your fingers, add half of the butter until the mixture resembles a coarse meal.
+Add half of the butter until the mixture resembles a coarse meal.
 Add in the remaining butter.

 Drizzle the water over the dough and stir until moistened.
 Gather up the dough and knead it 2 or 3 times.
 Don't work it too much.